derekgwu/med-app-project/README.md

-# How To View A Prototype of the App
+# How To Run Application Locally

 ### Install Node.js
 Install [Node.js](https://nodejs.org/en) here and run through the setup.
 To check if Node.js is installed, run: